doctor-g/preproduction_Sp24/schedule.md

 they are something we make in order to an express an idea, and that learning from the valuable part, and then they will be thrown away.
 Put another way, don't spend money on your posters.
-That said, a good poster will be clearly composed and not something one whips up five minutes before a meeting.
+That said, a good poster will be clearly composed and not something thrown together five minutes before a meeting.

 The contents must be clearly visible by our community while the poster is presented.
 This has important implications for its composition.